Harvard-CS96/eye-to-eye/README.md

 Then, run `npm install`.
 Finally, run `npm start`.

-To run on a port other than `3000`, chaneg the `PORT` and `FB_CALLBACK`environment variables as well as the configuration in Facebook Developer.
+To run on a port other than `3000`, change the `PORT` and `FB_CALLBACK`environment variables as well as the configuration in Facebook Developer.

 # Technical Documentation